Kleinbp/RemoteinfoPwrshell/README.md

   The script outputs a CSV file for every computer that you input into the $Computernames varible.
 The CSVs containing the computer info will be saved to your C drive in the public documents.

-  Script is posed as is and probably won't receive any updates from me.
+  Script is posted as is and probably won't receive any updates from me.